Minas the Alps of Uruguay

-Towards the northeast the first attraction can be seen on the route and is just five kilometers away from the city center in a path that opens to the right cliffs facing north and a wonderful scene can be watched in the afternoon of the Penitente fall.
+Towards the northeast, the first attraction can be seen on the route and is just five kilometers away from the city center in a path that opens to the right cliffs facing north and an incredible scene can be watched in the afternoon of the Penitente fall.

 The creek is bordered by myrtle (with which the locals make tea) and camping at its banks, with the waterfall is a delight for nature lovers.

 Villa Serrana is just five miles away from Minas, surrounded by an intensely green landscape.
-In the late 1940’s people and private investors hired the architect Julio Vilamajó to plan the construction of a villa in the heart of hillsides north to Minas and they right on track.
+In the late 1940s, people and private investors hired the architect Julio Vilamajó to plan the construction of a villa in the heart of hillsides north to Minas, and they were right on track.

 Vilamajó, along with a group of foreign landscapers, conceived a hillside village and designed the landscape.
 Over 100,000 trees were planted.
 The houses there have a varied architecture made of stone, wood, straw which are the elements of the place.
 The houses were built near the peaks but not in them in order not to alter the landscape.
 There are two constructions built by Vilamajó; Meson de las Cañas and Ventorrillo of Buena Vista that are national monuments and fully restored and operational.